jsummers/imageworsener/readme.txt

     "jpeg:arith": When writing a JPEG file, use arithmetic coding instead of Huffman coding.
 This reduces the file size by about 5 to 10% for free, but many image viewers don't support JPEG files with arithmetic coding.
+    "jpeg:colortype=<name>": Suggest the color type to use for the output image.
+This option is recommended for experts only.
+      JPEG color types:
+       "rgb": If a color image is written to a JPEG file, leave it in RGB format instead of converting it to YCbCr.
+The resulting file will likely be larger and less portable.
+       "ycbcr": Convert color JPEG images to YCbCr (the default).
     "jpeg:quality=<n>": libjpeg-style quality setting to use if a JPEG file is written.
 Default is (probably) 75.
     "jpeg:sampling=<x>,<y>": The sampling factors to use if a color JPEG file